nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

 From what I can see, it is crucial for the Transaction Processing Lambda functions (7) to know the state of the pipeline and account before proceeding with the transaction.

+> _**Important**_: Not all failures will lead to the whole system needed be stopped to resolve an error.
+Some problems, for example in DynamoDB, will lead to this scenario where everything has to suspend operations until the database is available again.
+However, sometimes only one particular account has an issue (inconsistency perhaps?), while will require a lock on operations only for that account, while all other transactions are processed as per normal.
+Therefore, operational processes have to run within a certain context, knowing what the scope of the problem is.

 I am going to experiment with [AWS Elastic Cache Global Datastore Service](https://www.amazonaws.cn/en/elasticache/global-datastore/) as a pipeline state cache.

 # Implementation